milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Glorifying people directly responsible for the murder or death of others, such as serial killers Celebrating deaths of individuals due to violence, including suicides and lethal government or police actions (see Hateful Conduct for more on our guidelines regarding glorifying violence on the basis of a protected class)

   In instances where we believe users may be acting in good-faith, we will mandate a username or display name reset instead of indefinitely suspending the accounts.
-For example, your username may be reset if it includes:
+For example, your username may be reset if it includes [content warning]:

 References to hard drugs, recreational drugs, and drug abuse (with the exceptions of alcohol, tobacco, and marijuana) Explicitly referencing recreational drugs or psychoactive substances, such as peyote